 - Expert faculty members provide functional business knowledge and practical application of marketing principles.

-- The Department of Marketing offers a minor in marketing for non-business majors.
+- The Department of Marketing and Supply Chain Management offers a minor in marketing for non-business majors.

 - Account Representative